soundariyan18/mnist-classification/README.md

 ![image](https://github.com/Rithigasri/mnist-classification/assets/93427256/c3f13fc2-1b61-49a1-a72d-54274b33742c)

 ## DESIGN STEPS
-### STEP 1:
+STEP 1:
-Preprocess the MNIST dataset by scaling the pixel values to the range [0, 1] and converting labels to one-hot encoded format.
+Import tensorflow and preprocessing libraries.

-### STEP 2:
+STEP 2:
+Download and load the dataset

+STEP 3:
+Scale the dataset between it's min and max values

+STEP 4:
+Using one hot encode, encode the categorical values

+STEP 5:
+Split the data into train and test

+STEP 6:
-Build a convolutional neural network (CNN) model with specified architecture using TensorFlow Keras.
+Build the convolutional neural network model

-### STEP 3:
+STEP 7:
-Compile the model with categorical cross-entropy loss function and the Adam optimizer.
+Train the model with the training data

+STEP 8:
+Plot the performance plot

-### STEP 4:
+STEP 9:
-Train the compiled model on the preprocessed training data for 5 epochs with a batch size of 64.
+Evaluate the model with the testing data

-### STEP 5:
+STEP 10:
-Evaluate the trained model's performance on the test set by plotting training/validation metrics and generating a confusion matrix and classification report.
-Additionally, make predictions on sample images to demonstrate model inference.
+Fit the model and predict the single input

 ## PROGRAM:
 ### Name: soundariyan MN